Image

 The Combs Waterkotte skilled Johnson County, MO child pornography defense team has a combined 60-plus years of experience defending clients throughout Johnson County, MO in cases just like yours.
 While every case is different with unique circumstances, some defense strategies our attorneys have used include:

-The basis of this defense, also commonly referred to as “unintended possession,” is that you didn’t mean to have child porn in your possession, or that the material didn’t belong to you.
+Also known as “unintended possession,” this defense argues that you did not intend to possess child pornography in or around Johnson County, MO, or that the material did not belong to you.
 You also may not have even been aware of the existence of child porn.
 This may be used if child porn was discovered on a computer or hard drive that is shared, or to which individuals other than you may have had access without your knowledge.
 You also could have used an unsecured or shared network which enabled another individual to download child porn.
 An angry co-worker, employee, friend, ex-spouse, or other revengeful individual may be motivated to download child porn on your computer or hard drive in order to frame you in Johnson County, MO.

-Your Combs Waterkotte defense attorney will work to establish that you were not aware of possessing child porn.
-Give us a call today at (314) 900-HELP or contact us online.
+Your Combs Waterkotte defense lawyer will work to establish that you were not aware of possessing child porn.
+Give us a call now at (314) 900-HELP or contact us online.

 A “Not Child Porn” Defense